So many options with cleaning wipers… How do you choose the correct one for your needs?

 Strong microfiber cleaning wipers have been shown in many studies to achieve superior cleaning and better microbe removal than traditional cloth products.
 The fibers themselves are typically split to create wedges/hooks that act as “claws” for superior dirt and microbial removal.
 In addition, microfiber is positively charged, attracting negatively charged dirt and microbes.

-Microfiber cloths come in multiple colors to help differentiate colors used for different applications, such as washrooms vs. kitchens, to help prevent cross contamination.
+Microfiber cloths come in multiple colors to help differentiate colors used for different applications, such as washrooms vs. cafes/breakrooms, to help prevent cross contamination.

-DRC wipers are the most economical and popular wiper.
-Stronger than traditional paper towels, are designed for wet applications only, and offer the most absorbency of wipers.
+DRC wipers are the most economical and popular style of wiper.
+They are designed for wet applications only, are stronger than traditional paper towels, and offer the most absorbency of any wipers.
 DRC wipers are cellulose based with a binder infused into them.

-Available in different grades and weights, and have a softer feel than hydroentangled wipers.
-Blue wipers are often used for shop applications as they hide grease and grime better than white wipers, encouraging extended use.
+DRC wipers are available in different grades and weights.
+They have a softer feel than hydroentangled wipers, described in the next section.
+Blue DRC wipers are often used for shop applications as they hide grease and grime better than white wipers, encouraging the longer use of the wiper.

 HEF wipers are the strongest and most durable wiper.
-Solvent resistant and can be used for wet or dry applications.
+They are solvent resistant and can be used for wet or dry applications.
 They offer the lowest lint so they are good for machines and tools that cannot have lint deposits left on them.

-These are made from entangled pulp and polypropylene with no binders.
-HEF wipers are available in different grades and weights.
-Different manufacturers may refer to them as HydroKnit or WaterWeave.
+HEF wipers are made from entangled pulp and polypropylene with no binders.
+They too are available in different grades and weights.
+Different manufacturers may refer to them as HydroKnit or WaterWeave wipers.